Most current version dated 2021. Older versions are still valid and can be utilized.

 - A process -- part of your advance care plan to document your wishes for medical care

-- A conversation with your health care provider (MD, DO, APRN, PA) about your wishes and your medical condition
+- A conversation with your health care clinician (MD, DO, APRN, PA) about your wishes and your medical condition

-- A portable medical order form which converts your wishes for medical care into immediately actionable medical orders so health care providers know your wishes if you cannot speak for yourself
+- A portable medical order form which converts your wishes for medical care into immediately actionable medical orders so health care clinician know your wishes if you cannot speak for yourself

 What is a POST form?

-The POST form is a medical order form that helps health care providers know and honor the treatment wishes of patients who are considered to be at risk for a life-threatening event, such as a serious illness or advanced fraility.
+The POST form is a medical order form that helps health care clinician know and honor the treatment wishes of individuals who are considered to be at risk for a life-threatening event, such as a serious illness or advanced frailty.

-The POST form is completed after discussion with the patient or incapacitated patient’s medical power of attorney representative or surrogate decision-maker regarding treatment preferences.
+The POST form is completed after discussion with the individual or incapacitated individual's medical power of attorney representative or surrogate decision-maker regarding treatment preferences.

-What does a POST form tell my health care provider?
+What does a POST form tell my health care clinician?

 Your wishes for medical care including: